Batches

 Pages

 The default landing surface.
-Five columns matching the five statuses, with a horizon filter (this week / this + next / this quarter / all).
+Five columns matching the five statuses, with a horizon filter (this week / this and next week / this quarter / all).
 Drag cards between columns to advance them.

 Empty-column hints: